Helen Parker-Drabble

 Geneatherapy: A New Approach to Family History

-As a self-styled geneatherapist, through my writing I offer a blend of:
+As a self-styled geneatherapist, my writing offers a blend of:

 Discover Your Family’s Psychological Inheritance